GitMirroring/mediagoblin/docs/source/siteadmin/upgrading.rst

      ./autogen.sh && ./configure && make

-   You may need to update file permissions as mentioned in ":doc:`deploying`".
+   In case of errors, you may need to double-check that the relevant dependencies are installed and or correct the file permissions as mentioned in ":doc:`deploying`".

 6. Re-install any ":doc:`plugins`" you had previously installed.
 Skipping these may result in errors updating the database.